ualberta-smr/LibraryMetricScripts/README.md

 - Go to `Popularity` and open `GitHubSearch.json`.
 For the parameter called `TOKEN`, add your own GitHub generated token.
 - Go to `LastDiscussedOnStackOverflow` and open `lastdiscussedSO.py`.
 For the variable called `user_api_key`, you need to add your stack exchange key.
-- Run `update.sh` which will call all the metric scripts and update an sqlite database with the results.
+- Run `update.sh` which will call all the metric scripts.
+Each metric produces its own output files which you can just look at.
+However, in addition, the `update.sh` scripts updates an sqlite database with all the results from all scripts.
 See notes below about the database schema.
-Not that you will be asked for your Github credentials in the process.
+Note that you will be asked for your Github credentials in the process.

 # How to Add New Libraries